 The quality and quantity of food we eat have been proved to have a direct link to our overall health status.
 An infant who is not properly breastfed is at risk of suffering various physical, developmental and psychological problems.
 Likewise, young children suffer various degrees of the effects of malnutrition due to inadequate diet.
 Adults are also bound to be affected in many ways by an unhealthy diet.

-There are standard recommendations as to how much energy foods, fats, free sugars, salt, fruits, vegetables and dietary fibres like whole grains that every individual is advised to take daily for an optimal general health.
+There are standard recommendations as to how much energy foods, fats, free sugars, salt, fruits, vegetables and dietary fibers like whole grains that every individual is advised to take daily for an optimal general health.
 Taking too much or too little of any of these foods are the most common preventable causes of different non-communicable diseases (NCD).

 Our diet may evolve or change from time to time depending on the present circumstances.
 A number of factors determine what kind of diet individuals adopt overtime.
 Individual needs and differences including age, gender, personal income, lifestyle choices, health status, level of physical activity and orientation (vegan or vegetarian) are the leading determinants of diet choices.
 Other linked factors that influence people’s choice of diet are cultural practices, the locally available foods and food prices.